 - 1. Pole should be positioned to ensure adequate overhead service line clearances. - 2.
 These installations are acceptable for underground distribution systems. - 3.
-The electrical installation must comply with AS/NZS 3000. - 4.
-Unprotected consumers mains associated with an overhead service line on a builder's service pole, may have a minimum size of 6mm2 copper (maximum demand permitting) when installed in PVC flexible plain conduit to AS/NZS 2053 Part 4.
+The electrical installation shall comply with AS/NZS 3000. - 4.
+Unprotected consumers mains associated with an overhead service line on a builder's service pole, may have a minimum size of 6mm2 copper (maximum demand permitting) when installed in PVC flexible plain conduit to AS/NZS 61386.23.